 Doug.
 A cubicle in Seattle.
 I write and make up stuff.
-I have irrational dislikes of gnocchi, movies with writer protagonists, and Kurt Russell.
+Let's be cagey internet acquaintances.

 Chino Otsuka : Imagine Finding Me

 Chino Otsuka uses photography and video to explore the fluid relationship between the memory, time and photography.
 At age 10 she moved from Japan to the United Kingdom to attend school.
 Her experience of becoming familiar with a new place, a different language and new customs while she was developing her adolescent identity has profoundly shaped her work in photography, video and writing.
 Her series Imagine Finding Me consists of double self-portraits, with images of her present self beside her past self in various places she has visited.
 As Otsuka says: “The digital process becomes a tool, almost like a time machine, as I’m embarking on the journey to where I once belonged and at the same time becoming a tourist in my own history.” - via AGO

 the scariest thing about the Hunger Games films is when Caesar Flickerman legitimately makes you smile because he is the one that turns this twisted fight to the death into mindless entertainment for the masses and in that moment you realize that just for a second it worked on you.